ciresdem/fetchez/docs/source/user_guide/schemas.md

 ## Using a Schema

-Add a `domain` block to the top of your YAML recipe:
+Add a `schema` argument to the top of your YAML recipe:

 ```yaml
 project: